informalsystems/emerald/docs/operational-docs/src/local-devnet/command-line.md

 ```
 </details>

-The testnet can be stopped running this command and should output:
+Running this command should results in the following output:

 <details>
 <summary>Output for <code>emerald testnet stop</code></summary>